sukhitashvili/violence-detection/README.md

 ```

 <a name="results"></a>

 # Results

-Below are result videos and images.
-I used model to make predictions on each
+Below are the resulting videos and images.
+I used the model to make predictions
-frame of the videos and print model's predictions on the left side of frame of
+on each frame of the videos and print model's predictions on the left side of
-saved videos.
+frame of saved videos.
 In case of images, titles are model's predictions.
+You
-You can find code that produces that result in `tutorial.ipynb` jupyter notebook.
+can find code that produces that result in `tutorial.ipynb` jupyter notebook.

 ![Result video](./results/output_fire.gif)